A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Continuous-time Markov jump processes

 \subsection{Assumption}

-\emph{ From now on we fix a probability measure $\nu$ on $\cX$, and assume non--explosion of the unperturbed process $\bbP_\nu$--almost surely, without further mention.
-When $\nu$ is the stationary distribution we will denote it by $ \pi$ (see Section \ref{sec:stationary}). }
+\emph{From now on we fix a probability measure $\nu$ on $\cX$ corresponding to the distribution of $X_0$, and assume non--explosion of the unperturbed process $\bbP_\nu$--almost surely, without further mention.
+When $\nu$ is the stationary distribution we will denote it by $\pi$ (see Section \ref{sec:stationary}). }

+Trivially, if $\sup_{x\in \cX} \hat r(x)<+\infty$, then the unperturbed process does not explode $\bbP_\nu$--a.s. as can be easily checked by a suitable coupling with a Poisson process.
+When $\hat r(\cdot)$ is unbounded, the existence of a Lyapunov function is enough to guarantee non--explosion.
+Let us explain this point in more detail.
+Given a measurable function $f:\cX\to \bbR$ such that either $\int _{\cX} |f(y)| r (x,dy)<+\infty$ for all $x\in \cX$, or $f\geq 0$, or $f\leq 0$, we define \be Lf (x) := \int _{\cX} [f(y)-f(x)] r (x,dy)\,. \en Note that, due to the assumptions on $f$, the r.h.s.\ of \eqref{usignolo} is well defined in $\bbR\cup \{-\infty,+\infty\}$.
+We call the above operator $L$ the formal generator of the Markov jump process.
+Then, by \cite[Theorem~4.6]{V}, for the unperturbed process not to explode for any initial point (and therefore also $\bbP_\nu$--a.s.) it suffices that there exist a constant $C\geq 0$ and a non--negative function $U$ on $\cX$ such that \be LU (x) \leq C U(x) \qquad \forall x \in \cX \en and $U(x)\to +\infty$ whenever $\hat r(x)\to +\infty$.